Smertig/banana/master/_sources/api/tg/types/response_parameters.rst.txt

    .. cpp:member:: optional_t<integer_t> migrate_to_chat_id

+   Optional.
 The group has been migrated to a supergroup with the specified identifier.
-This number may be greater than 32 bits and some programming languages may have difficulty/silent defects in interpreting it.
-But it is smaller than 52 bits, so a signed 64 bit integer or double-precision float type are safe for storing this identifier.
+This number may have more than 32 significant bits and some programming languages may have difficulty/silent defects in interpreting it.
+But it has at most 52 significant bits, so a signed 64-bit integer or double-precision float type are safe for storing this identifier.

    .. cpp:member:: optional_t<integer_t> retry_after

+   Optional.
 In case of exceeding flood control, the number of seconds left to wait before the request can be repeated